-Unlike Angsana or Cassia, BTB does not provide free shuttle.
+Unlike Angsana or Cassia, BTB does not provide a free shuttle.
 I have to arrange with BTB a 2-way private land transfer for IDR 350,000 nett for a 15-min journey to the resort.
 Upon arrival, I was greeted by the staff with smiles all around followed by sounding the Gong my arrival at the resort.
-I was offered a glass of iced ginger tea and cold towel while check-in formalities was done.
+I was offered a glass of iced ginger tea and a cold towel while check-in formalities were done.

 Tips: Book the later ferry timing if you do not want to spend time waiting for your villa to be ready.
 I took the 11am ferry and the villa could only be ready at 2pm.